UMD: A Globally Connected University

 UMD-Spring Break: Cuba: International Investigations in Cuban Education (EDHI)

 Immerse yourself in the complex global education and social issues facing the world today by participating in Embargoed Exchanges: International Investigations in Cuban Education.
-In this program, which takes place in Santiago you will have the opportunity to conduct international research related to your academic interests and receive feedback from an international audience.
-The workshop style of the program allows you to engage with local Cuban educators through scholarly lectures, collaborative exchanges, interviews, and site visits.
-Embargoed Exchanges is a Global Classroom course and combines virtual exchanges with our Cuban colleagues before and after our time in Cuba.
+In this program, you will travel to Camaguey to engage in international fieldwork and conduct international research related to your academic interests..
+This conference style program allows you to engage with local Cuban educators through scholarly lectures and panels, collaborative exchanges, workshops, informal interviews, and site visits to education and cultural sites.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.